 - See also: algol-58, algol, multics, algol-60, pl-i, isbn

-- I have 53 facts about Michigan Algorithm Decoder. what would you like to know? email me and let me know how I can help.
+- Have a question about Michigan Algorithm Decoder not answered here?
+Email me and let me know how I can help.

 Example code from the Hello World Collection: